-- 1. Resident of California. - 2.
-Enrollment in 12.0 semester units at Solano Community College. - 3.
-Qualification and receipt of the BOG Fee Waiver A, B or C with a zero EFC. - 4.
-Status of educationally disadvantaged according to State defined Title V Guidelines.
+- 1. California residency. - 2.
+Enrollment in 12.0 semester units at Solano College. - 3.
+Qualification and receipt of the BOG Fee Waiver A, B, or C with a zero EFC. - 4.
+Status of educationally disadvantaged according to State defined Title 5 Guidelines.